This Simple 4-Move Dumbbell Workout Builds Stronger Legs

 Front Rack - With one or two dumbbells, hold the weights at shoulder height, with the rear head of the dumbbell on your shoulder.

 Goblet - Hold one dumbbell by gripping one end of the weight with both hands, with your palms underneath to support it.

 Suitcase (Hands at Sides) - With one or two dumbbells, hold the weights at your side.
 Grip the handles tightly and let the weight hang, but engage your shoulders to keep your torso upright throughout your movement.

-But working with dumbbells allows you to move more freely, making multi-planar exercises much easier to pull off.
+Working with dumbbells allows you to move more freely than with other implements and machines, making multi-planar exercises much easier to pull off.
 You can have a more balanced workout that way, with movements that mimic real life instead of always having both feet down on the ground at the same time.

 With a little creativity and plenty of effort, you've got plenty of options for exercises.
 Check out this four-move dumbbell-only leg workout you can use to build up your wheels.

 4 sets of 6 to 8 reps